melezhik/sparrow-plugins/yaml-lint/README.md

 # SYNOPSIS

 Lint yaml files.

-Whenever you change your yaml files in git, lint them through yaml python module.

 It's convenient tool when you edit yaml files as yaml format is kinda fragile and easy to break.

-Yaml lint picks up all the git `A` or `M` files and run yaml linter for them.
+Whenever you change your yaml files in git, lint them.

+Linter works in 2 modes:

+* Picks up all files changed in Git (staged or locally modified - marked as `A` or `M`) and lint them
+* Lints particular files ( see `files` parameter )

 # INSTALL